niwinz/niwibe-site/content/blog/2013-10-09-serialize-transactions-with-ensure-on-clojure.rst

 Serialize transaction (clojure stm) using ensure
 ################################################

-:tags: clojure
+:tags: clojure, jvm

 When I looked real examples for ensure_ function, I have not found much information and I decided to investigate.

-Clojure STM as default behavior, when one transaccion is abborted, retry a transaction many times.
-But some times we need directly blocks other concurrent access to same data (like traditional locks, but with little difference that it blocks only if you modify a ensured **ref** insted of all block unconditionally).
+With clojure stm, when one transaction is abborted, it tries a retry commit again many times.
+But, some times we need ensure serialized access to some resource (ref). **ensure** function makes this behavior.

-This is a simple example of how changing some ref in one transaction blocks while other transaction ensure's it:
+It serializes access to ensured ref, blocking a entire transaction if you try change state of it.
+This is a simple example of how changing state of some ref in one transaction blocks while other transaction ensure's it:

 .. code-block:: clojure